OrdoFlammae/littleosbook/segmentation.md

 The DPL specifies the _privilege levels_ required to use the segment. x86 allows for four privilege levels (PL), 0 to 3, where PL0 is the most privileged.
 In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used.
-However, some operating system, such as MINIX, make use of all levels.
+However, some operating systems, such as MINIX, make use of all levels.
 The kernel should be able to do anything, therefore it uses segments with DPL set to 0 (also called kernel mode).
 The current privilege level (CPL) is determined by the segment selector in `cs`.